Yūtarō

 Yūtarō is a common Japanese given name for males.

-Possible writings
+Written forms

 Yūtarō can be written using different combinations of kanji characters.
 Here are some examples:

 The characters used for "taro" (太郎) literally means "thick (big) son" and usually used as a suffix to a masculine name, especially for the first son.
 The "yu" part of the name can use a variety of characters, each of which will change the meaning of the name ("勇" for bravery, "優" for kindness, "悠" and so on).